OpenZeppelin/Event-Scanner/README.md

 [dependencies]
 event-scanner = { path = "../event-scanner" }
 ```

-Note: This will be published to crates.io soon.

 Create a callback implementing `EventCallback` and register it with the builder:

 ```rust